 Eastern Mennonite University has announced the hiring of Katie Russo as the school's first Head Women's Lacrosse Coach.
-She will start her duties with the Royals in early May.
+She started her duties with the Royals in early May.

-Russo is completing her second year at Frostburg State University as the graduate assistant coach.
+Russo recently completed her second year at Frostburg State University as the graduate assistant coach.
 She was honored to be selected to start up EMU's program.

 "I want to thank Athletic Director Dave King along with the search committee for giving me the opportunity to make history at the new program," said Russo.
 "I also want to thank Frostburg State University Head Coach Hayley Whear for giving me the experience and support these past two years that has prepared me to take on this new role.
 It is a privilege to be back in the ODAC as a head coach starting a program, and I look forward to becoming a part of the EMU community."